Graphics

 Crimson

-Installing an Entry graphics board in a Crimson / PowerSeries requires an additional interface board that builds a connection to the systems backplane.
-The Entry level graphics option is installed into the slot that is intended for the GM.
-The extender board is also an adapter for the different form factor of the card slots in the Crimson systems.
+Installing an Entry graphics board in a Crimson / PowerSeries requires an additional MG1 interface board that makes a connection from the cards GIO bus to the to the MP bus of the Crimson.
+The MG1 interface board along with the Entry level graphics option is installed into the slot that is intended for the GM.